slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"All God does is watch us and kill us when we get boring.
 We must never, ever be boring."
 -- Chuck Palahniuk*

+> *""A man dies when he stops working."
+-- Saying*